ramonweber/hypergraph/README.md

 1. Full source code for your own experimentation via the `/ResearchGeometryLibrary/RGeoLib`
 2. Visualization tools for representing floorplans as hypergraphs `/notebooks/visualize_hypergraph.ipynb`
 3. Sample files for integration into the Rhino3d and Grasshopper CAD environment `/samples`
-4. API integration of basic FLoorPlanner functionality via the web as `/FloorPlanTools`
+4. API integration of basic FloorPlanner functionality via the web as `/FloorPlanTools`

 # Requirements